 What Does a Technician Look for When an Air Conditioning Systems needs Repair?

 That will save you energy and repairs.
 Plus they are inexpensive.
 A dirty air conditioning system will never work as well, be energy efficient nor last as long as a clean well maintained one will.
-If your’s needs work, give us a call.
+If your’s needs work, give us a call and Schedule Air Filter Replacement Davie FL.
 Our section on preventive maintenance is well worth reading.

 If you have Cats or Dogs

 Their fur will often collect on filters and on your air conditioners evaporator coil.
 We frequently see badly plugged AC coils because of pets.
 You may need to have the evaporator coil cleaned to remove pet hair and other accumulated dirt.
 FACT.

 A dirty evaporator coil will cause your air conditioning to be far less effective and efficient.
 Pet owners will need to change AC filters even more frequently.
 A plugged evaporator coil is something that we can check for you on a service call.
 It is usually not very easy for you to check yourself because you need to look up under the evaporator coil, which is often blocked by the furnace.
 Our section on heating and air conditioning basic knowledge EVERY home or business owner should know are well worth your reading.

 Is your air conditioners outdoor coil dirty or closely surrounded by plants or bushes?

 If your condenser is dirty its efficiency can easily be reduced by just a small amount of dirt covering the cooling fins.
 According to the EPA, a build-up of .042 inches of dirt on a heating or cooling coil can result in a decrease in efficiency of 21%.
 We recommend to all our customers a yearly cleaning.
 We use a special solution for this that is specifically designed to clean AC coils.
 We use the same solution for commercial HVAC coil cleaning.